aadm/aadm.github.io/about.md

 Read the [Creative Commons Attribution (CC BY-NC-ND 3.0)](http://creativecommons.org/licenses/by-nc-nd/3.0/) license for details.

 In other words: please do not manipulate or remix my photos, illustrations and content without my consent.
-You may link to the site and quote selected text on a fair use basis, providing a link back to the original content is provided.
+You may link to the site and quote selected text but please put a a link back to the original content.
 Re-publishing of complete posts or articles is not permitted.

 If I put here something made by others I will clearly state it and never appropriate somebody else's work.
 I expect to be treated the same way.